-of our fiscal year based upon our taxable income for the full year and distributions paid for the full year.
 Therefore, a determination made on a quarterly basis may not be representative of the actual tax attributes of our distributions for a full year.
 Each year, a statement on Form 1099-DIV identifying the source of the distribution will be sent to our U.S. stockholders of record.
 No portion of the distributions reported in the table above represented a return of capital.

 Credit market dislocation and uncertainty surrounding the U.S. economy may lead to significant stock market volatility, particularly with respect to the stock of financial services companies.
+For example, despite actions of the U.S. federal government and foreign governments, the continued impact of the COVID-19 pandemic, an uncertain economic outlook (which may include a recession) and other factors have contributed to significant volatility and declines in the global public equity markets and global debt capital markets during certain periods since the beginning of the COVID-19 pandemic.
+We have observed, and continue to observe, supply chain disruptions, labor and resource shortages, commodity inflation, elements of financial market instability (including rapidly rising interest rates), and elements of geopolitical instability (including the ongoing war in Ukraine and U.S. and China relations), each of which can contribute to continuing periods of volatility.
 During times of increased price volatility, the Company's common stock may periodically trade below its NAV, which is not uncommon for BDCs like the Company.
 As noted above, however, market uncertainties have created, and we believe will continue to create, favorable opportunities to invest, including opportunities that, all else being equal, may increase NAV over the longer-term, even if financed with the issuance of common stock below NAV, although there is no assurance that this will occur.
 The Company expects that it will be periodically presented with attractive opportunities that require the Company to make an investment commitment quickly.
 The Company may be unable to capitalize on investment opportunities presented to it unless it is able to quickly raise capital.
 Stockholder approval of the proposal to sell shares below NAV subject to the conditions detailed below will provide the Company with the flexibility to invest in such opportunities.